 Borrowed from the Portuguese is the practice of eating twelve raisins on New Year’s Eve.
 Each raisin represents one month in the coming year, and while munching these sweet treats, everyone makes a wish for each individual month.

-From my family to yours, no matter what form your celebrations take, we wish you all the very best in 2019.
+From our families to yours, no matter what form your celebrations take, we wish you all the very best in 2026!

 Leave your opinion here.
 Please be nice.
 Your Email address will be kept private, this form is secure and we never spam you.